algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 ## Example Code
-The following code puts everything together, and runs Metropolis algorithm for a number of  steps given by `num_steps`.
+The following code puts everything together, and runs the Metropolis algorithm for a number of  steps given by `num_steps`.
 All the positions visited by the algorithm are then written to a file, which can be later read and fed into a histogram or other density calculating scheme.
 The code also incorporates a few tests of the algorithm using the `test_metropolis_iterate` method.
 This test will create a normalized density histogram from the generated data, and compare it to $$P(x)$$ using the Root Mean Square Deviations metric {{ "rmsd_wiki" | cite }}.